barlog-m/spt-andern/README.md

 `insuranceOnLab` enables insurance on Lab.

+`insuranceReturnsNothing` disables insurance by make it returns nothing.
+For all traders..

 PMC bots can use "chads" armor.
 It possible only in day raids.

 Settings in config 'chadsOnFactoryAndLabOnly', 'chadsPercentage' and 'chadsMinimumLevel',